Oh my goodness. This ice cream.

 - 1 cup toffee bits

-- Combine cream, milk, sugar, vanilla extract and salt in a medium saucepan.
+- Combine cream, milk, half of the sugar, vanilla extract and salt in a medium saucepan.
 Bring mixture just to a simmer, stirring to dissolve sugar.
 Remove from heat.

-- Whisk egg yolks and sugar in a medium bowl until pale, about 2 minutes.
+- Whisk egg yolks and the other half of the sugar sugar in a medium bowl until pale, about 2 minutes.

 - Gradually whisk in ½ cup warm cream mixture into egg yolk mixture to temper then whisk yolk mixture into saucepan with remaining cream mixture.

 - Cook over medium heat, stirring constantly, until thick enough to coat a wooden spoon, 2–3 minutes.
 Remove from heat.